tshepang/blog/content/computing/Rust week of 2016-10-28.rst

 :tags: Rust

-I learned about the following projects, which I found to be among the most exciting in the Rust world:
+I find the following to be among the most exciting projects in the world of Rust:

 - Cretonne__, an alternative to LLVM
 - Corrode__, a C to Rust translator